Ike-Kalu/clamav-faq/manual/UserManual/Installation-Windows.md

       .\clamd.exe
   </pre>

-  The application will take a moment to load and then appear to hang, but it is in fact waiting for scanning commands from `clamdscan`.
+  The application will take a moment to load and then appear to hang, but it is in fact waiting for scanning commands from `clamdscan.exe`.

 2. Open a second PowerShell window as you did above, in the same directory.

-3. In the second PowerShell window, you can now run `clamdscan` much the same way you did with `clamscan` above.
+3. In the second PowerShell window, you can now run `clamdscan.exe` much the same way you did with `clamscan.exe` above.
   <pre>
       .\clamdscan.exe .
   </pre>

+---

+## Additional Notes about Windows-specific Issues

+### Globbing

+Since the Windows command prompt doesn't take care of wildcard expansion, minimal emulation of unix glob() is performed internally.
+It supports `*` and `?` only.

+### File paths

+Please always use the backslash as the path separator.
+SMB Network shares and UNC paths are supported.

+#### Socket and libclamav API Input

+The Windows version of ClamAV requires all the input to be UTF-8 encoded.

+This affects:

+- The API, notably the cl_scanfile() function
+- ClamD socket input, e.g. the commands SCAN, CONTSCAN, MUTLISCAN, etc.
+- ClamD socket output, i.e replies to the above queries

+For legacy reasons ANSI (i.e. CP_ACP) input will still be accepted and processed as before, but with two important remarks:

+1. Socket replies to ANSI queries will still be UTF-8 encoded.
+2. ANSI sequences which are also valid UTF-8 sequences will be handled as UTF-8.

+As a side note, console output (stdin and stderr) will always be OEM encoded, even when redirected to a file.